Did you know it only takes three ingredients to make caramel sauce?

 IMPORTANT: Before you begin, read and understand this recipe all the way through.
-Also, measure out all of the ingredients and have each ready to go when needed.
+Also, measure all ingredients and have each ready to go when needed.

 Caramel is hotter than 40 hells!
 Be extra careful when preparing it.
 With temps up to 350 degrees, it can grab onto your skin and burn you.
 Use extreme caution when adding the butter and cream to the hot sugar.
 It’s almost like lava.
-Stand away from the stove keeping your face away from the pot and add the butter and cream very slowly.
+Stand away from the stove, keep your face away from the pot, and slowly add the butter and cream.

 I recommend using at least a 2 ½ quart saucepan or larger to ensure the saucepan is large enough to hold the caramel sauce.
 This allows plenty of room for the bubbling hot caramel and room to stir it.
-Also, you need to make sure your utensil is heat-resistant enough to handle the job.
-Typically a wooden spoon, a silicone spatula, or a metal whisk is best.
+Also, you must ensure your utensil is heat-resistant enough to handle the job.
+A wooden spoon, a silicone spatula, or a metal whisk is best.

-Begin by heating the sugar in a medium saucepan, over medium heat; stirring often.
+Begin by stirring the sugar in a medium saucepan over medium heat.

-As the sugar heats up, it begins to clump together and starts to break down into a liquid.
+As the sugar heats up, it clumps together and starts to break into a liquid.
 Keep stirring!
 This will break down any clumps.

 At 340°F (170°C), the sugar is in a liquid form.
 Continue stirring and heat the liquified sugar until the temperature rises to 350 degrees F (177°C).

 Once the liquefied sugar reaches 350 degrees F (177°C), carefully add the butter a few cubes at a time.
 BE CAREFUL!
 The mixture will hiss and splatter and act all kinds of cranky.
-Don’t worry, just keep stirring in the butter until it has melted completely.
+Don’t worry; keep stirring in the butter until it has melted completely.

 Once the butter has melted, CAREFULLY add in the heavy cream.
 Stir the mixture and let it boil for 3 minutes.

-Remove the caramel sauce from the heat, and let the caramel cool at least 15 minutes before pouring it into a container.
+Remove the caramel sauce from the heat, and let the caramel cool for at least 15 minutes before pouring it into a container.

-After the caramel sauce has cooled a bit, use it directly or pour it into a jar or microwave-safe airtight container.
+After the caramel sauce has cooled, use it directly or pour it into a jar or microwave-safe airtight container.